 The City of Placerville Recreation and Parks Division publishes a quarterly activity guide to showcase activities and events that residents and tourists can take part in.
+The City estimates that approximately 76% of participants live outside the city limits (City of Placerville, 2023).
 The City offers a number of league sports including adult and youth basketball, adult softball and volleyball, NFL Flag Football (ages 5-14), and swim team.
 Classes offered include Arts and Crafts, Step Aerobics, Weights and Stretch, Pilates, Yoga, Tai Chi, Karate/Taekwondo Self Defense, and Dance, among others.
 Other youth sports camps for children include Mighty Mites Sports Camps, Junior Lifeguard Camp, Cougar Football, Junior Football, soccer, cheerleading, and tennis.
 The activity guide and program registration is available on the City's website.